CAD-Prompted SAM3: Geometry-Conditioned Instance Segmentation for Industrial Objects: Introduction

 In contrast, engineered objects are canonically defined by their CAD models.
 A CAD file specifies the exact geometry of a component independent of its surface appearance.
 In this work, we introduce a CAD-prompted segmentation framework that extends promptable segmentation to geometry-defined objects.
 Building upon SAM3, we use canonical multi-view renderings of a CAD model as prompt inputs to condition segmentation on geometric structure while remaining independent of surface appearance.
 The model is trained using large-scale synthetic data generated by rendering mesh-based objects with randomized color and textures, to enable instance segmentation for objects that are difficult to describe by language or exemplar images, as shown in Fig.~\ref{fig:teaser}.
 Our contributions are:

-\begin{itemize} \item We formulate CAD-prompted promptable segmentation, introducing canonical multi-view renderings as a geometry-aware prompt modality. \item We present a synthetic training pipeline that leverages mesh renderings to disentangle geometry from appearance variation. \item We demonstrate that CAD prompts enable robust single-stage dense mask prediction for industrial objects across varying materials and surface properties. \end{itemize}
+\begin{itemize} \item We formulate CAD-prompted promptable segmentation, introducing canonical multi-view renderings as a geometry-aware prompt modality. \item We present a synthetic training pipeline that leverages mesh renderings to disentangle geometry from appearance variation. \item We demonstrate that CAD prompts enable robust single-stage dense mask prediction for industrial objects across varying materials and surface properties, and support zero-shot robotic manipulation of unseen objects. \end{itemize}

 By conditioning segmentation on CAD-defined geometry rather than semantic labels or exemplar appearance, our framework aligns perception with how engineered components are specified in manufacturing practice.
 This enables reliable open-set instance segmentation for parts whose identity is determined by shape rather than color, texture, or language.